Elite Forces of Malaysia

-The Elite Forces of Malaysia (Pasukan Elit Malaysia) are specialised, highly trained units drawn from various branches of the Malaysian military, law enforcement, and government agencies.
-In Malaysia, the term Elite Forces serves as an umbrella term encompassing special forces, special operations units, specialised firefighting teams, and other uniquely trained groups within the uniformed services (Pasukan beruniform).
+The Elite Forces of Malaysia (Pasukan Elit Malaysia) consist of highly trained units sourced from the Malaysian military, law enforcement agencies, and various government departments.
+Within the Malaysian context, the term "Elite Forces" is used as a broad category that includes special forces, special operations capable units, specialised firefighting units, and other uniquely trained groups within the uniformed services (Pasukan beruniform).

-To join these Elite Forces, regular personnel must undergo rigorous and specialised training to meet the demanding standards required.
-These units are distinguished by unique identifiers, including beret colours, shoulder flashes (tabs), unit patches, skill badges, and distinct uniforms, setting them apart from conventional units.
+Entry into these units is restricted to regular personnel who successfully complete rigorous selection processes and advanced training programmes designed to meet high operational standards.
+Specific identifiers distinguish members of these forces from conventional personnel.
+These identifiers include uniquely coloured berets, shoulder flashes, unit patches, and specialised skill badges, as well as distinct uniform patterns.

-Terminology
+Terminology and classification

+The formal classification of elite units within the Malaysian Armed Forces (MAF) was officially established in 2024.
+Prior to this, categorisation largely followed international standards used by the United Kingdom, the United States, NATO, and the United Nations.
+Contemporary Malaysian doctrine now recognises several distinct terminologies, including "Elite Forces", "Special Forces", "Special Operations Capable", "Commando", and "Special Rescue Units".

 Elite Forces

-The term "Elite Forces" functions as an umbrella term for specialised units across various branches of the military, law enforcement, and government agencies.
-Similar to terminology used in countries like the United States and the United Kingdom, it encompasses both special forces and other elite units.
+"Elite Forces" serves as an umbrella term for specialised units across the military, law enforcement, and various government agencies.
+Similar to the terminology used in the United Kingdom and the United States, it encompasses both special forces and other high-readiness units.

-However, there is frequent confusion among the Malaysians and media about the distinctions between "elite forces" and "special forces", often leading to the two terms being mistakenly treated as mutually exclusive.
-His Majesty Sultan Ibrahim Iskandar, the Sultan of Johor, addressed this during the 52nd Anniversary of Gerak Khas in 2017, affirming that commandos (special forces) are indeed elite units.
-This classification places special forces as a subset of elite forces.
+Distinctions between "elite forces" and "special forces" are frequently conflated in Malaysian media and public discourse.
+This was addressed by Sultan Ibrahim Iskandar of Johor during the 52nd anniversary of Gerak Khas in 2017, where he affirmed that special forces are fundamentally elite units, thereby establishing special forces as a subset within the broader elite forces category.

-Malaysia, as a Commonwealth nation, adopts the United Kingdom's classification system for its elite units.
-It differentiates between Special Forces and Special Operations Forces instead of using the U.S. terminology of "Special Operations Forces".
+As a Commonwealth nation, Malaysia's classification system aligns closely with that of the United Kingdom, particularly in the distinction between Special Forces and Special Operations Forces, rather than adopting the broader "Special Operations Forces" nomenclature used by the United States.

 Special Forces

 Two operatives from the Special Actions Unit (UTK) of the Pasukan Gerakan Khas, equipped with MP5-N submachine guns, participating in an urban warfare exercise.

-In Malaysia, Special Forces are units designated for high-risk special operations, operating under their respective Special Forces Commands (SFCs).
-These units are also subject to joint oversight by the Joint Forces Command for inter-branch operations.
-Currently there are five SFCs in Malaysia which are: